LsAntonio/side-project/README.md

 # Self-KartDriving
+This project was developed as result of the 2018 pythonscholarsip.
+Here, a pre-trained model was fine-tuned to learn to self-drive in the SuperTuxKart game.

 # Requirements:
 To train and running this project, you can use Anaconda 64-Bit with python 3.7.
 Then, create a virtual environment and install the following: